KeaCluster/react-starter-guide/Part1.md

 React is sometimes called a framework and sometimes a library.
 If you're still confused, read the [Docs](https://react.dev/).
 What's important is that Vite has as much to do with React as a pirate has to do with a boat.
 A boat can very well be sailed without a pirate, but toss a pirate into the mix and suddenly there's a quest for buried treasure, a catchy sea shanty, and a parrot squawking unsolicited coding advice from the crow's nest.

-Anyway, Vite is the place that starts the sailing, but the pirate is ultimately the one responsible for looting the british army and get all the treasure.
+Anyway, Vite is the place that starts the sailing, but the pirate is ultimately the one responsible for looting the british army and getting all the treasure.

 ### React as a library.